evertheylen/SmartHome/docs/JSON_communication.md

 Response (Failure): normal failure message

-When adding values, you need to specify for which sensor it is.
+When adding a value, you need to specify for which sensor it is.

 ### Deleting